 Detailed planter performance information allows the operator to make adjustments needed for planter optimization.
 After all, with rising costs, it is imperative to make sure that every seed is planted accurately and precisely within the seed furrow for maximum yield potential.

-The SeedStar 3 HP planting functions are fully integrated with the full spectrum of AMS applications such as John Deere Section Control for Planters, GreenStar (GS), AutoTrac™ assisted steering system, John Deere Operations Center, JDLink™ telematics system, and others.
+The SeedStar 3 HP planting functions are fully integrated with the full spectrum of Precision Ag Technology applications such as John Deere Section Control for Planters, GreenStar (GS), AutoTrac™ assisted steering system, John Deere Operations Center, JDLink™ telematics system, and others.
 Integrated planting technologies, for better asset utilization and ease of use, is just part of what SeedStar 3 HP provides.

 SeedStar 3 HP has an updated main run page layout.
 With the use of tabs toward the top of the screen it is much easier to navigate through readings such as population, singulation, spacing, downforce, and ride quality.
 If for some reason an issue arises with a row-unit, the tab will turn red indicating there is an issue.
 The tab can be pushed and lead to what is causing the issue.
 Inside each tab, there will be a bar graph detailing information specific to that tab.
 The picture shows what a population bar graph looks like.
 This layout improves functionality and overall ease of use while planting.